dCache/dcache-book2/config-info-provider.md

       10:03:13 ERROR 503: Unable to contact the info cell.
 Please ensure the info cel l is running..

-This means that the CELL-INFO service is not running.
-Follow the instructions for starting the CELL-INFO service given above.
+This means that the `info` service is not running.
+Follow the instructions for starting the `info` service given above.

-Configuring the info provider
+CONFIGURING THE INFO PROVIDER
 =============================

-In the directory `` you will find the file `info-provider.xml`.
+In the directory **/etc/dcache** you will find the file **info-provider.xml**.
 This file is where you configure the info-provider.
-It provides information that is difficult or impossible to obtain from the running DCACHE directly.
+It provides information that is difficult or impossible to obtain from the running dCache directly.

-You must edit the `info-provider.xml` to customise its content to match your DCACHE instance.
+You must edit the **info-provider.xml** to customise its content to match your dCache instance.
 In some places, the file contains place-holder values.
-These place-holder values must be changed to the correct values for your DCACHE instance.
+These place-holder values must be changed to the correct values for your dCache instance.

-> **Important**
+> **CAREFUL WITH < AND & CHARATERS**
 >
-> Take care when editing the `info-provider.xml` file!
+> Take care when editing the **info-provider.xml** file!
 After changing the contents, the file must remain valid, well-formed XML.
 In particular, be very careful when writing a less-than symbol (`<`) or an ampersand symbol (`&`).
 >
 > -   Only use an ampersand symbol (`&`) if it is part of an entity reference.
 An entity reference is a sequence that starts with an ampersand symbol and is terminated with a semi-colon (`;`), for example `&gt;` and `&apos;` are entity markups.
 >